DL4DS/sp2024_midterm/README.md

 They reference the BLUE metric, but there are limitations to that metric as described in [3] below.

+**TODO** Explain how to get validation results from your own run.

+**TODO** Explain how to submit test json to evaluation server to get test results.

+**TODO** Set test result threshold that must be passed.

 References:
 1. [CIDEr: Consensus-based image description evaluation](https://ieeexplore.ieee.org/document/7299087)
 2. [BLEU: A Misunderstood Metric from Another Age](https://towardsdatascience.com/bleu-a-misunderstood-metric-from-another-age-d434e18f1b37), Medium Post